Meet the faculty and staff of the UW-Madison Division of Continuing Studies

 William is a Media Specialist with over 20 years of experience developing distance education courses that use video as the primary medium for content delivery.
 He is a UW-Madison alum with a master’s degree in Liberal Studies from Dartmouth College.

-Robert directs leadership and management programs, including the Servant Leadership Certificate program and several leadership, management, and supervisory programs in partnership with Wisconsin state government.
-His experience includes previous service with several state government agencies, and he has been a member of the Wisconsin State Training Council for 15 years, elected 3 times as Chair.
+Robert is director of the Leadership, Management, & Other Workplace Skills program area.
+He also directs several programs, including the Servant Leadership Certificate, Professional Trainer’s Certificate, and several programs in partnership with Wisconsin state government.
+His experience includes previous service with several state government agencies, and he has been a member of the Wisconsin State Training Council for 18 years, elected 3 times as Chair.

 Jessica provides marketing research support to help determine the interest level and market needs for new programs.